RajHeer/BookLookTracker/README.md

 # BookLookTracker
 Simple app to track books read or in the process of being read.
-See 'liveview' [here](https://rajheer.github.io/BookLookTracker/).
+See 'live-view' [here](https://rajheer.github.io/BookLookTracker/).

+The Odin Project (JavaScript) cirriculum.
+Brief set [here](https://www.theodinproject.com/lessons/node-path-javascript-library).

 ## About